 Optimize your Mac for iMovie automatically

 While optimizing your Mac manually can seem daunting and repetitive, you can achieve even better results faster by using smart optimization software.
-A tool like CleanMyMac X could be a perfect and quick solution.
+A tool like CleanMyMac could be a perfect and quick solution.

-Among other things, CleanMyMac X deals with storage, speed, and malware issues.
+Among other things, CleanMyMac deals with storage, speed, and malware issues.
 In addition, it magically turns junk into free space.
 Here’s how to use it:

-1. Download CleanMyMac X (free trial available).
+1. Download CleanMyMac (free trial available).

 2. Open the app.